tzurbaev/laravel-extra-fields-validator/README.md

 name will be passed as `:attribute` replacement.

 You can also override `ExtraFormRequest::getExtraFieldErrorMessage` method and return any custom message.

+### Data source

+By default validator uses Laravel's `FormRequest::validationData()` method to retrieve data that should be validated.
+If you have request with no validation rules or your route can accept optional query params, this might lead to unexpected validation errors, since optional query params might be missing from your `rules` array.

+You have 2 options to deal with this:

+1. Describe optional params in your `rules` method.
+This will not break your requests with optional query params but if there's any other non-described param, you will face validation exception;
+2. Change the `extra-validator.data_source` (or ENV variable `EXTRA_VALIDATOR_DATA_SOURCE`) value
+from `default` to `input_source`.
+This will instruct validator only to use JSON/Request data without query params.

+#### GET requests

+In most cases you should not use `ExtraFormRequest` for your GET routes.
+If you really need it, describe all available params in your `rules` method.

 ## Changelog